GMO Fruits and Vegetables On A Table

 GMO Foods: Everything You Need to Know

-Today It’s all about GMO Foods: Everything You Need To Know.
-I have had numerous conversations with people about GMO foods.
-Those who are for it say that technology is the only way to feed an overpopulated world, whereas those against it say we are tampering with nature.
+Today, it’s all about GMO Foods: Everything You Need To Know.
+I’ve had numerous conversations with people about GMO foods and how they feel about them.
+Those who are for them say that technology is the only way to feed an overpopulated world, whereas those against them say we are tampering with nature.

 Who is right?
-My goal today is not to steer you in any direction, but to educate you on what GMO is, how it affects our food, and allow you to come to your own conclusions about GMO.
+My goal today is not to steer you in any direction but to educate you on GMOs and how they affect our food and allow you to make your own decisions.

 What is GMO?

-GMO stands for a genetically modified organism.
-A genetically modified organism is any organism whose genetic material has been modified using genetic engineering techniques.
+GMO stands for genetically modified organisms, which are also known as bioengineered foods.
+A GMO is an organism whose genetic material has been altered using genetic engineering techniques.

-In layman’s terms, it is modifying an organism in a way that does not occur naturally.
+In layman’s terms, it is modifying an organism in a way that doesn’t occur naturally.

-We have been genetically enhancing other organisms for thousands of years through selective breeding.
-This is how we have sweet corn and seedless watermelons, purebred dogs, and prize-winning rose bushes.
+We’ve been genetically enhancing other organisms through selective breeding for centuries.
+This is how we have sweet corn, seedless watermelons, purebred dogs, and prize-winning rose bushes.

-However, GMOs are a type of genetic enhancement that goes a step beyond selective breeding.
+However, GMOs are a type of genetic enhancement that goes beyond selective breeding.

 Technology allows us to transfer genes between different organisms!
-An example of this would be the tomato plant’s beetle resistance.
+An example of this would be the tomato plant’s recent decades of resistance to beetles.
 It didn’t have this resistance in a natural setting.

-Scientists genetically modified the tomato plant’s genome by inserting a gene from a bacterium that encodes a protein that is poisonous to certain types of insects, including the beetle.
+Scientists genetically modified the tomato plant’s genome by inserting a gene from a bacterium that encodes a poisonous protein in particular insects, including the beetle.
+They do this to improve the yield for farmer’s crops, and do so in a way that should make them safe for human consumption, at least according to the Food and Drug Administration (FDA).

 How is it Done

-Have you ever used the copy and paste feature on your computer?
-Well, gene transfer technology is a sophisticated version of copy and paste, only for organisms.
+Have you ever used the copy-and-paste feature on your computer?
+Gene transfer technology is a sophisticated version of copy-and-paste, only for organisms.

-Once the desired gene is identified in an organism’s genome, it can be cut out and transferred to the desired plant and pasted into its genome.
+Once the desired gene is identified in an organism’s genome, it can be cut out, transferred to the desired plant, and pasted into its genome.

 Once the gene is introduced to the target plant, the plant can then be bred to create a new strain where that gene is passed from generation to generation.